piyushahuja/piyushahuja.github.io/about.md

  -->

 Some of causes that are close to my heart are: early stage interventions in education, promoting philosophical and critical thinking in the general population, and improving the lives of the marginalised.
 I am currently building [Platonia.io](http://platonia.io) with the mission of turning every individual into a school-in-themselves.
-If any of these excite you, please drop me an email.
+If this strikes a chord, please drop me an email.

 I love helping, mentoring, or supporting others in their quest to make a difference in the world.
 If you are upto something similar, I'd love to hear about it!